 A diagnosed moderate to severe learning disability, or any other condition (such as a life limiting illness).
 An Early help assessment is required to access this service.
 Find out more in The Lighthouse Eligibility Criteria

-The Light House is a short break integrated service which supports children with complex health needs including physical disabilities, epilepsy, enteral feeding, catheter care, tracheostomy care, diabetes and complex medication needs.
+The Light House is a short break integrated service which supports children with complex health needs including physical disabilities, epilepsy, central feeding, catheter care, tracheostomy care, diabetes and complex medication needs.

 The Light House also supports children with autism and or challenging behaviour and children who have associated sensory impairments.
 A mix of fully trained Nurses and Social Care staff support children during their stay.